Candidates for 2016-2017 IEEE Region 9 Delegate-Elect/Director-Elect.

 - Collaboration with Societies: R9 members will be encouraged to collaborate and join IEEE projects related to new initiatives such as Smartgrid, Cloud Computing, Life Sciences, HPC.

 - Sharing best practices and implement long-term plan: Programs must be implemented and best practices shared within R9 to prepare our Region face 2030 and beyond through a long-term plan.

 (Nominated by Region 9)

 During most of his 35 years as an IEEE member, Enrique has served as a volunteer in the Panama Section, CAPANA Council, Region 9, IEEE Committees, PES and IAS.

-In the Panama Section served as Treasurer, Secretary, SSAC, ARC, Vice-Chair, Section Chair, and other Section committee positions.
+In the Panama Section, he served as Treasurer, Secretary, SSAC, ARC, Vice-Chair, Section Chair, and other Section committee positions.
 At the CAPANA Council he held positions in the Council Board.

-He is a recipient of numerous awards at the Section and Region level, including outstanding volunteer for the Region, Council and Section and recently recognized as Region 9 Eminent Engineer.
+He is a recipient of numerous awards at the Section and Region level, including outstanding volunteer for the Region, Council, and Section, and recently recognized as a Region 9 Eminent Engineer.

 IEEE Accomplishments and Activities